2026 Ford Puma Gen-E Charging Cost Calculator

 How Much Does It Cost to Charge a 2026 Ford Puma Gen-E?

 Most Ford Puma Gen-E owners charge at home using a Level 2 (240V) charger, which takes approximately 7 hours for a full charge.
-For road trips, the Ford Puma Gen-E supports DC fast charging at up to 100 kW via its CCS port, adding approximately 8.2 miles of range per minute of charging.
+For road trips, the Ford Puma Gen-E supports DC fast charging via its CCS port, with a modeled fast-charge session of about 24 minutes from 10% to 80%.

 Ford Puma Gen-E Charging Cost FAQ